Dynamical incompatibilities in paced finger tapping experiments: Discussion and Conclusion

 \subsubsection{Conflicting experimental data explained}

 Our results offer a unified view of conflicting experimental data in the finger tapping literature: the timing of the first response after a perturbation is different depending on the perturbation type, despite that the stimulus sequence up to and including the perturbation is the same.
-This fact has been interpreted as due to the participant’s “intentions and expectations” \cite{Repp2002} after noting different phase correction responses (PCR) to phase shift perturbations and event-onset shift perturbations.
-We emphasize that our results show that these different ``expectations'' are not mere changes to some correction coefficient but are represented and produced by incompatible dynamical systems.
-For more examples of conflicting experimental data, see our literature review on SC and PS perturbations in Ref.\ \cite{Silva2024}.
+This fact has been interpreted as due to the participant’s “intentions and expectations” \parencite{Repp2002} after noting different phase correction responses (PCR) to phase-shift perturbations and event-onset shift perturbations.
+We emphasize that our results show that these different ``expectations'' are not mere quantitative changes to some correction coefficient but are represented and produced by qualitatively incompatible dynamical systems.
+For more examples of conflicting experimental data, see a literature review on SC and PS perturbations in Ref.\ \parencite{Silva2024}.
 At the same time, our account offers an explanation for the absence of model fittings in the finger tapping literature representing different perturbation types with a single set of parameter values---if the data are incompatible, then no single model can satisfactorily fit them all.
-The usual way is to fit a model separately for every experimental condition, as we described in Ref.\ \cite{Gonzalez2019}.
-Even our own previous work \cite{Bavassi2013} showed some modelling difficulties: in order to get high quality model reproduction and predictions across all perturbation types, signs, and sizes with a single model, the first response after perturbation needed to be removed from the fitting.
+Even our own previous work \parencite{Bavassi2013} showed some modelling difficulties in order to get high quality model reproduction and predictions by using a single model across all perturbation types, signs, and sizes.
+This is why the usual (and less parsimonious) way in the literature is to fit a model separately for every experimental condition \parencite[see discussion in][]{Gonzalez2019}.